Saiko Iyashi-no-Sato Nenba | Great spot near Mt. Fuji area Lake Saiko

 Hi, it’s Daichi from KOKO Journey.

-Today, let me introduce Saiko Iyashi-no-Sato Nenba (西湖 いやしの里 根場).
+Today, let me introduce Saiko Iyashi-no-Sato Nenba/Nemba (西湖 いやしの里 根場).

 If you’re planning a trip to Mt.Fuji area (Yamanashi / Fuji Five Lakes) for several days, this is one place I recommend — especially to travelers who want to slow down and experience a quieter, more traditional side of Japan.